General questions about the KB web collection

 Yes, you may.
 For example, you can state: ”This website is archived by the KB, the National Library of the Netherlands.”
 Optionally, you can add the KB word mark.

 For collecting websites, we inform website owners of our intention in advance.
-We do this with a so-called opt-out notice that states our intention to include a specific website in the Web Archive in relation to the importance of permanently preserving websites.
+We do this with a so-called opt-out notice that states our intention to include a specific website in the web collection in relation to the importance of permanently preserving websites.
 The addressee then has four weeks to refuse consent.
 In the opt-out notice, we invite you to contact us if more information is desired.
 See also Legal aspects in web archiving.

 What is the most common reason for refusal?